ampas/aces-core/README.md

 ### Changes from Previous Release ###

-Though the "master" branch is 1.1, the current major version of ACES remains 1.0.
-The 1.1 "minor" release adds features, but does not change the look, or modify the existing core transforms beyond addressing reported bugs since the major version release.
+Though the "master" branch is 1.0.3, the current major version of ACES remains 1.0.
+The 1.0.3 "patch" release adds features, but does not change the look, or modify the existing core transforms beyond addressing reported bugs since the major version release.

 As always, you should check the hotfixes and dev branches for the latest bug fixes and